StatMiller/academic-kickstart/content/project/elections/index.md

 slides: example
 ---

 Created a spatiotemporal model to predict US House of Representatives elections in North Carolina based on past demographic and election information.
 Our model performed extremely well despite using no polling data.
+Click on "PDF" button above to view poster.